dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/run-history-endpoint.md

 <Lightbox src="/img/docs/dbt-cloud/rn-run-history.jpg" width="100%" title="The dbt Cloud UI displaying a Run history"/>

-dbt Labs keeps older run events.
-To access run history older than 365 days, you'll need to contact dbt Cloud Support to request this.
-You can contact the Support team at [support@getdbt.com](mailto:support@getdbt.com) or using the dbt Cloud application chat for help by clicking the `?` icon in the dbt Cloud UI.
+dbt Labs will retain older run history until September 1, 2023, and will make it available to users who reach out to the Support team.
+To request older run history info, contact dbt Cloud Support to request at [support@getdbt.com](mailto:support@getdbt.com) or use the dbt Cloud application chat for help by clicking the `?` icon in the dbt Cloud UI.

 This is a one-time event on limiting the self-service of run history. dbt Labs may introduce a metadata retention policy in the future.